David Beckham named People magazine's 'Sexiest Man Alive'

-LOS ANGELES (Reuters) - Retired English soccer star David Beckham, an international celebrity both on and off the field, was named People magazine’s “Sexiest Man Alive,” on Tuesday.
+LOS ANGELES, Nov 17 (Reuters) - Retired English soccer star David Beckham, an international celebrity both on and off the field, was named People magazine’s “Sexiest Man Alive,” on Tuesday.

 “It’s a huge honor,” Beckham, 40, told People of being handed the title on its 30th anniversary.
 “I‘m very pleased to accept.”